 PPC links are less common these days, but worth mentioning so you’re familiar with them.
 When a PPC link is clicked, it results in a small payment to you.
 The more clicks driven, the more revenue you generate.

 Most PPC models generate very little money per click, so if you’re on a platform that uses them, click volume is extremely important.

 But don’t stress too much—the major affiliate networks we discuss below all use a CPA model, not PPC!

-- Is it easy to join?
+- Is the affiliate program easy to join?

 - Do they offer tools to help you promote your links?

 - Will it be difficult to manage your affiliate links and data?